Martin Ugander: Career

 During medical school at Lund University he served as President of the Medical Students' Association 1996–1997.
 While at Lund University he was part of the team that determined aspects of cardiac mechanics including the role of the motion of the atrioventricular (AV) plane in cardiac pumping, also referred to as mitral annular plane systolic excursion (MAPSE).

-From 2009 to 2011, he was as a Post-doctoral Research Fellow in Cardiovascular MRI and CT at the National Institutes of Health (NIH) in Betheda, Maryland, USA.
+From 2009 to 2011, he was as a Post-doctoral Research Fellow in Cardiovascular MRI and CT at the National Institutes of Health (NIH) in Bethesda, Maryland, USA.
 During this time he developed the use of myocardial T1 mapping by MRI to assess myocardial edema and myocardial extracellular volume fraction (ECV).

 Between 2011 and 2019, he underwent clinical training in the physician specialty Clinical Physiology at Karolinska University Hospital in Stockholm, Sweden, where he also founded and led the Karolinska Cardiovascular Magnetic Resonance Group at the Karolinska Institutet.
 While at Karolinska, his team described the contribution of hydraulic forces to left ventricular diastolic filling, and developed Advanced ECG analysis methods for diagnosing heart disease.

 This also included development of smartwatch 12-lead ECG.

 Since 2019, He is a professor of Cardiac imaging and since 2020 Director of Clinical Imaging at the University of Sydney, leads the University of Sydney Cardiovascular Magnetic Resonance Research Group, and is founding convenor or the Sydney Clinical Imaging Network.

 Since 2019, he is a fellow of the Cardiac Society of Australia and New Zealand (FCSANZ).